cloudpractise/PKG-INFO-Error/README.md

     raise KeyError("No metadata except PKG-INFO is available")
 KeyError: 'No metadata except PKG-INFO is available
 -----
-To fix the issue, just simplly type the following command in the MAC CLI termical:
+To fix the issue, just type the following command at the MAC CLI termical:
 $ brew install python2 --framework --universal
 $ pip install --upgrade pip setuptools

-Then everything is ok and have fun!
+Then everything should be ok and have fun!
+The point is the "--framework", with whichcompile a Framework-style Python build, rather than a UNIX-style build.